The Early Medieval Chess Of The Norsemen – Hnefatafl

 The name of the game can be translated from Old Norse (via modern Icelandic) as ‘fist table’, with ‘hnef’ meaning ‘fist’ and ‘tafl’ meaning ‘board’ or ‘table’.
 Alternatively, it is also known as ‘King’s Table’.
 In medieval times, it was mentioned in such sagas as those of Frithiof’s, the Earls of Orkney, and of Hervör and Heidrek.

 Nowadays, the basic rules of this medieval strategic game are rather obscure.
-Even though the old Norse sagas mention the fact that the Norsemen were quite keen on playing strategy games such as hnefatafl, these sources lack sufficient documentation with respect to the rules of the respective game.
+Even though the Icelandic sagas mention the fact that the Norsemen were quite keen on playing strategy games such as hnefatafl, these sources lack sufficient documentation with respect to the rules of the respective game.
 Yet, some of the sagas ascribe the possibility of throwing the dice.

 From archaeological research, it results that the game must have been played on either 13×13 or 11×11 boards.
 It is known that it became obsolete after the 12th century, when chess has been already introduced to Scandinavia.

 It is equally important to note that, among the grave offerings unearthed through extensive archaeological discoveries in the passing of time, such recreational games as hnefatafl were also given to the defunct Norsemen for their other world journey.
+Nowadays, if you are interested in this game, you can play it digitally via Steam here.

 Documentation sources and external links: